ArgonArnav/Intro_to_Data-Science/README.md

 # Introduction to Data Science
-This repository contains Code snippets related to basics of Data Science and various libraries such as NumPy, Pandas, Scikit Learn, etc. that are used as a pivotal part of Data Science and Machine Learning.
+This repository contains Code snippets related to basics of Data Science and various libraries such as NumPy, Pandas, Scikit-Learn, Matplotlib, etc. that are used as a pivotal part of Data Science and Machine Learning.